Cookies 🍪

 Does responsible investing compromise financial returns?

-Opponents of responsible investing claim that considering climate risk and other material financial risks can compromise financial returns.
-But prudent investors must consider all relevant issues—including environmental, social and governance factors — that either create risks or signal investment opportunities across their portfolios.
-In a comprehensive study of more than 1,000 research articles published between 2015-2020, most found a positive link between ESG and investment performance (Forbes 2023).
-A 2019 McKinsey & Company study found a strong ESG proposition correlates with higher equity returns.
+Opponents of responsible investing claim that considering climate risk and other material financial issues can compromise financial returns.
+But prudent investors must consider all relevant issues—including environmental factors — that either create risks or signal investment opportunities across their portfolios.
+In a comprehensive study of more than 1,000 research articles published between 2015-2020, most found a positive link between responsible investment and performance (Forbes 2023).Â